 1st was the gaudy-ornate-silver-stand model.
 This thing weighed a ton, had a handle for easy carrying around the house.
 I remember it being near the dining table when everyone was playing poker (I guess).

-When everyone lit up at the dinner table, it was like the atom bomb was released.
+When everyone lit up at the dinner table, the atom bomb of smoke was released.

 2nd.
 Was the plaid beanbag.
 These little things could be thrown (and they were during fights) literally anywhere.
 Some were fashioned after little animals in lovely plaid colors that matched nothing in the room; very tres trailor park sheek–(“chic”.)